 Overview: The Controller’s Office recently completed a successful multi-year project to implement the City’s new Financial and Procurement System for the City and County of San Francisco (City).
 This new system replaced FAMIS, the City’s former central system of financial record and budgetary control, and includes additional functionality that was previously handled by a number of ancillary departmental systems.
 The transformational project implemented 17 modules within the PeopleSoft Financials & Supply Chain Management (FSCM) enterprise resource planning system suite.
 Oracle Business Intelligence (BI) was also implemented as the City’s new data analytics and reporting platform.

-Position Description: The Senior Functional Business Analyst will support the Grants Management suite of modules in PeopleSoft; Grants, Customer Contracts, Project Costing, Billing, and Accounts Receivable.
+Position Description: The Senior Functional Business Analyst will work as part of a team supporting the Financial modules in PeopleSoft.
+Within PeopleSoft Financials, the Controller's Office currently uses and supports the following modules: Asset Management, Billing, Cash Management, Contracts, Expenses, eSettelements, General Ledger, Grants, Paybables, Project Costing, Receivables, and Commitment Control.
+Experience in Project Costing, Grants and Billing, and proficiency with PeopleSoft Query or SQL is desired.
 The position will perform and participate in a range of business systems analysis tasks including: documenting, tracking and assessing common and unique requirements across City departments; assessing financial and procurement systems currently used by departments; interviewing users and conducting user workshops; designing and documenting business requirements into functional specifications; testing functionalities; developing training curriculum and business/technical job aids for user system adoption; and providing user support for on-going troubleshooting, training and system maintenance.
 This position will interact and coordinate with financial, systems, and management staff across the City.

 Essential duties include but are not limited to: diagramming policies and processes of the business practices and requirements; linking business processes with the setup and business rules of the new financial system; requirements gathering, fit/gap analysis; defining and implementing application configuration settings; performing complex data analysis; working with the project team on transition plans for re-engineered business processes; conducting trainings for end users; create functional designs; create test plans; execute testing; analysis and testing of security roles and permissions; identifying, managing and escalating issues and risks throughout software development life cycle; keeping up-to-date functional documentation; performs other duties as assigned.